gustavosantaella/pylon/readme.md

 <p>
 The Pylon file is an executable to create various resources. </br>
 You can create a <b>controllers and middlewares</b>
 To run pylon file.
-You must execute python pylon <"flags">
+You must execute python pylon.py <"flags">

 <table>
     <thead>